splynx/docs/files/en/networking/blocking_customers/blocking_customers.md

   ![](ubuntu_hotspot.png) ![](ubuntu_hotspot_8102.png)

-### Can we redirect the blocked customers to HTTPS website?
+### Can we redirect the blocked customers from HTTPS to HTTP website?

 It's not possible to do over SSL-encrypted connection, the redirection only works over HTTP.
 HTTPS traffic cannot be redirected to HTTP one, there will be the SSL encryption error and the connection rejection as a necessary measure.
 In such case end-user should try to access different site.
 **HTTP Strict Transport Security (HSTS)** is a web security policy mechanism that helps to protect websites against man-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.